 - Predictive maintenance.
 By introducing sensors in your car, you can be notified when certain parts are up for a service or need attention.

 The introduction of IoT devices at home has proven to make life easier so it makes sense that these same technologies are making their way into the business world.
-With IoT devices touching the corporate network there are increased security threats that need to be addressed.
+With Internet of Things IoT devices touching the corporate network there are increased security threats that need to be addressed.
 It is up to the systems admins out there to manage these devices and security threats.

 Things we need to consider when connecting IoT devices to your network.